OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 thought you should see from OpenLMIS.
 Include the detailed steps, such as the Steps in the example below, that someone unfamiliar with the bug can use to recreate it.
 Make sure this bug occurs more than once, perhaps on a different personal computer or web browsers.
 Indicate the web browser (e.g. Firefox), version (e.g. v48), OpenLMIS version, as well as any custom modifications made.
 Include any time sensitivities or information of impact to support the team in prioritizing the bug.
     4. _Priority_: Indicate the priority level based on the guidence below in the Prioritizing Bugs section.
 The priority may be updated later by the Product Manager upon grooming and scheduling for work.
     5. _Affects Version/s_: Indicate what version of the reference distribution the bug was found in.
-    6. _Component_:
+    6. _Component_: If you know which service is impacted by the bug, please include.
+If not, leave it blank.
     7. _Attachments_: Attach any relevant screen shots, videos or documents that will help the team understand and reproduce the bug.
-3. If applicable, include any error message text, stack trace, or logging output in the _Description_ or _Attachments_.
+3. If applicable, include any error message text, a screenshot, stack trace, or logging output in the _Description_ or _Attachments_.
-4. If possible and relevant, a sample or view of the database - though don't post sensitive information in public
+4. If possible and relevant, a sample or view of the database - though don't post sensitive information in public.

 Once the bug is submitted, the OpenLMIS team will review the bugs prior to the next sprint cycle.
 Bugs will be prioritized and scheduled for work based on priority, resources, and implementation needs.
 Follow the ticket in Jira for updates on status and completion.
 Each release includes a list of bugs fixed.